jeff4/bionotes.github.io/page-holmes-1998.md

 * Chapter 6 provides some methods for reconstructing phylogenies after a split where each partition was arbitrarily assigned letters representing nucleotides.

 ### 2.2 Reconstructing the history of character change
 * The tree relating a set of sequences tells us only part of hwat we wnat to know.
-The tree alone does *not* tell us when a particular evolutionary change took place or whether the occurrence of the same amino acid in two sequences is: (a) the result of inheritance from a common ancestor or (b) the result of independent evolution.
+The tree alone does *not* tell us when a particular evolutionary change took place or whether the occurrence of the same amino acid in two sequences is: (a) the result of inheritance from a common ancestor–called an ancestral [**homology**](https://en.wikipedia.org/wiki/Homology_(biology)) or (b) the result of independent evolution which is called independently evolved [**homoplasy**](https://en.wikipedia.org/wiki/Homoplasy).
 * To address these questions, we need to be able to reconstruct the history of character change.
 Chapter 5 delves more deeply into this topic; here is just a taste.
 * Given a tree, we can distinguish between **ancestral** (aka primitive) versus **derived** character states.
 If an OTU has the same base as the common ancestor of all the sequences under study, then we say that OTU is in the primitive or **plesiomorphic state**.
 Such an ancestral character seen in an OTU is called a **plesiomorphy**.
 * If it is *not* in the ancestral state, then we say that the OTU is in the derived or **apomorphic state**.
 A derived character is called an **apomorphy**.